RutgersMobileApplicationDevelopment/F2018-HackNight-Android/(01) Hello World/README.md

 Ok, you've just seen a whole bunch of stuff that we haven't talked about yet.
 What's an activity?
 What's an Android API level?
 What's AppCompat?.
 Dont' worry, we'll talk about all that in detail in a later HackNight project.
 If you're impatient or you just don't like reading, feel free to reach out to an RUMAD Android mentor! :smiley:

 # Deploying to a Device
 At this point, the Hello World app is actually done.
 Sorry, I know it's a little anti-climactic.
-However, if we wanted to make changes (for example, making the app say "Hello, Humans") we wouldn't be able to do so very easily because of a recent bug in the Android Support Library versions rc02 and rc01.
-We'll get into that in the next section.
+However, it's important that you know how to set up a project correctly before working on any non-trivial application.

 ### Deploying to a Physical Device
 1. Plug an Android device into your computer